microsoft/vscode-docs-authoring/docs-yaml/README.md

 ### 3. Hover support

-* Hovering over a property shows description *if provided by schema*
+* Hovering over a property shows description (*if provided by schema*)

 ![screencast](https://raw.githubusercontent.com/928PJY/docs-yaml/master/images/docs-yaml-extension-hover.gif)

-## Extra Knowledge
+## Extra knowledge

 ### **YAMLMime**

-A YAML syntax to identify the mime type of this YAML document, which will decide the applied schema type e.g.
+A YAML syntax to identify the mime type of this YAML document, which will decide the applied schema type, such as:

 ```yaml
 ### YamlMime:Module